sdebruyn/dbt-timescaledb/README.md

 - [x] Basic hypertable support
 - [x] Basic continuous aggregate support
 - [ ] Configure continuous aggregate policies through dbt

-## Join the dbt Community

-- Be part of the conversation in the [dbt Community Slack](http://community.getdbt.com/)
-- Read more on the [dbt Community Discourse](https://discourse.getdbt.com)

 ## Reporting bugs and contributing code